kalisio/k-vigicrues/README.md

 ## Description

-The **k-vigicrues** job allow to scrape flood alerts from the following url: [https://www.vigicrues.gouv.fr/services/vigicrues.geojson](https://www.vigicrues.gouv.fr/services/vigicrues.geojson).
+The **k-vigicrues** job allow to scrape flood alerts from the following services: [https://www.vigicrues.gouv.fr/services/1/](https://www.vigicrues.gouv.fr/services/1/).
 The downloaded data are stored in a [MongoDB](https://www.mongodb.com/) database and more precisely in the collection `vigicrues`.

 All records are stored in [GeoJson](https://fr.wikipedia.org/wiki/GeoJSON) format.